The Paddington Partnership

 Companies can subscribe for an annual package or simply use our pay-as-you-go volunteering framework.

-For more information or to get involved please contact us via firstname.lastname@example.org.
+Sign up to receive volunteering and Paddington Community news or to get involved contact us via firstname.lastname@example.org.

 “I saw things through the eyes of the student rather than just from an adult perspective.
 Being able to read between the lines and understand what was not being said proved to be invaluable.
 I became a better listener.”